nickjwhite/diogenes/README.md

 (Mac) or Docker CE (Linux).]

-    make installer-w32        # Make a Windows installer make installer-mac        # Make a zip file of the Mac app make installer-deb64      # Make a Debian package make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux
+    make installer-w32        # Make a Windows installer make installer-mac        # Make zip files of the Mac app for both Intel and ARM make installer-deb64      # Make a Debian package make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux